kevbotmckrier/se-demo-investor-portal/README.md

 # se-demo-investor-portal

-MT Sales Engineering demo investor portal to show how MT can integrate with any web app.
+MT Sales Engineering demo investor portal to show how MT can easily integrate with web applications to power more real-time reporting around money movement.
+The app in this repo is deployed at: https://demo-investor-portal.onrender.com/login

 ## Installation